Webhooks

 console.log('Payment refunded:', refundedPayment.id);

-await updateOrderStatus(refundedPayment.metadata?.order_id, 'refunded');
+await updateOrderStatus(refundedPayment.id, 'refunded');

 break;